 Raymond C. Pierce serves as the President and CEO of the Southern Education Foundation, where he leads the organization’s historic mission of advancing educational opportunities for African American and low-income students in the southern states.
 Since joining SEF in January 2018, Mr. Pierce has focused the organization on policy research, education legislation, and leadership development.

 Prior to joining SEF, Mr. Pierce was Dean of the School of Law at North Carolina Central University.
-Mr. Pierce earlier served as Deputy Assistant Secretary of the U.S. Department of Education’s Office for Civil Rights as a political appointee in the administration of President Bill Clinton.
+Earlier, Mr. Pierce served as Deputy Assistant Secretary of the U.S. Department of Education’s Office for Civil Rights as a political appointee in the administration of President Bill Clinton.
 During that time, Mr. Pierce also served on the White House Domestic Policy Council working group in the development of the Empowerment Zone and related economic and workforce development policies.

-Kenita earned her B.A. in Political Science and History from Yale University, her Master of Public Policy from the University of Michigan–Gerald R. Ford School of Public Policy, a teaching certificate from Georgia State University, and her Doctor of Education from Johns Hopkins University.
+Kenita earned her Bachelor of Arts degree in Political Science and History from Yale University, her Master of Public Policy degree from the University of Michigan’s Gerald R. Ford School of Public Policy, a teaching certificate from Georgia State University, and her Doctorate of Education degree from Johns Hopkins University.

 Fred completed the Riley Institute Diversity Leaders Initiative at Furman University.
-He is a Pahara-NextGen Fellow, an Institute for Responsible Citizenship Scholar, a National Collegiate Scholar, a Coro Fellow, and a 10x All-American Track and Field athlete.
-He also sits on the board of the Linked Learning Alliance.
+He is a Pahara-NextGen Fellow, an Institute for Responsible Citizenship Scholar, a National Collegiate Scholar, a Coro Fellow, and a 10-time All-American track and field athlete.
+He also serves on the board of the Linked Learning Alliance.

-As Director of Research and Policy for the Southern Education Foundation, Max designs and implements SEF’s research agenda and manages the development of its research-informed policy positions and advocacy initiatives.
+As the Director of Research and Policy for the Southern Education Foundation, Max designs and implements SEF’s research agenda and manages the development of its research-informed policy positions and advocacy initiatives.

 Max has also worked as a professional developer and curriculum writer.
 His research interests lie in the creation of K-12 educational policy that reflects and supports social justice initiatives, and in how the contexts in which teachers and students operate shape their own conceptions of equity and social justice.
 A former high school math teacher, Max also taught teacher education and mathematics courses at the University of Michigan.

-Prior to her time at Panorama, she spent five years at the Harvard Graduate School of Education where she served as the school’s Executive Director of Strategic Partnerships and was the founding executive director of SDP, a national effort to transform the use of data in education.
+Prior to her time at Panorama, she spent five years at the Harvard Graduate School of Education, serving as the school’s Executive Director of Strategic Partnerships and was the founding executive director of SDP, a national effort to transform the use of data in education.
 Under Sarah’s leadership, SDP grew from six to 37 partnerships and from serving 20 to more than 110 Strategic Data Fellows.